awslabs/Agent-EvalKit/commands/report.md

    - Evaluation results analysis
    - Prioritized improvement recommendations with evidence

+9. **IMPORTANT**: Follow all HTML comment instructions (<!-- ACTION REQUIRED: ... -->) in the template when generating content, then remove these comment instructions from the final report - they are template guidance only and should not appear in the generated report.

-9. Report completion with actionable insights and recommendations.
+10. Report completion with actionable insights and recommendations.

 ## General Guidelines